Reducing our fleet emissions will help us achieve our Climate Emergency targets.

 Renewable diesel is similar to biodiesel but has some significant differences.
 Both biodiesel and renewable diesel can be produced from waste organic feedstock such as waste fats and used vegetable oils.
 However, renewable diesel refines the organic feedstock into an end product that is certified to the same standard as petroleum diesel, allowing renewable diesel to be used in blends of up to 100% without any issues.

-8% of our fuel use is CNG.
-We have a dedicated natural gas compression station that allows for City vehicles (including 33 refuse trucks) to be operated on 100% CNG.
+12% of our fuel use is CNG with 37% of that CNG being Renewable Natural Gas (RNG).
+In the near future, the RNG that we use will be from captured methane at the landfill.
+We have a dedicated natural gas compression station that allows for our vehicles (including 40 refuse trucks) to be operated on 100% CNG.

-We currently have over 100 electric vehicles in our fleet.
-Some highlights inlcude:
+We currently have over 145 electric vehicles in our fleet.
+Some highlights include:

-- 32 heavy duty vehicles and equipment including Zambonis, utility vehicles, and forklifts
+- 55 heavy duty equipment assets including Zambonis, greens mowers, utility vehicles, and forklifts

-- 2 VPD motorcycles, used to promote cyclist and pedestrian safety
+- Two VPD motorcycles, used to promote cyclist and pedestrian safety

-Our plan is to reach over 200 electric vehicles by 2021, including:
+Our plan is to reach over 200 electric vehicles in 2022, including:

 - Medium and heavy duty trucks including refuse trucks, tractor trailers, and delivery vans